 You will be given the opportunity to appraise the innovative and best practice methods of procuring infrastructure, both nationally and regionally.
-Furthermore, this module, will provide you the opportunity to discuss the challenges of governance, funding and Brexit, on the long term procurement and delivery of essential infrastructure and major projects.
+Furthermore, this module, will provide you the opportunity to discuss the challenges of governance, economic, social, environment and legal issues , on the long term procurement and delivery of essential infrastructure and major projects.

 This module examines underpinning legal principles and concepts that impact upon and influence the way that construction projects are managed and delivered.
 Express contractual provisions of construction contracts are evaluated to understand how risk is managed and apportioned between the respective parties.
 The roles and responsibilities of those involved in the execution and administration of construction projects are considered in a sustainable manner taking into consideration the selected contract strategy.

 The module is designed to provide a postgraduate multi disciplinary learning experience on the subject of Project Management.
 It introduces the concepts of Project Management, examines the recognised practices and accepted principles involved in the project management function, and combines these with an understanding of the increasingly demanding multi-dimensional aspects of the discipline.
 It provides an overall project orientated management framework (theoretical tempered with world best practice) with local, national and international dimensions within which you can develop your knowledge / understanding and key professional competencies.